 How a personal injury attorney can help?

-Because these scooters are so new, taking legal action can be a difficult task.
+Since these scooters are so new Milwaukee, taking legal action can be a difficult task.

 One of the biggest questions after an accident is “who is liable?”